drhenner/ror_ecommerce/README.md

 Take a look at setting up Solr - [Solr in 5 minutes](http://github.com/outoftime/sunspot/wiki/adding-sunspot-search-to-rails-in-5-minutes-or-less)

 If you get the error, `Errno::ECONNREFUSED (Connection refused - connect(2)):` when you try to create a product or upload an image, you have not started Solr search.
-You need to run `rake sunspot:solr:start`, or remove Solr completely.
+You need to run `rails sunspot:solr:start`, or remove Solr completely.

-Remember to run `rake sunspot:reindex` before doing your search if you already have data in the DB
+Remember to run `rails sunspot:reindex` before doing your search if you already have data in the DB

 ## TODO: